rohan-varma/rohan-varma.github.io/about.md

 ---

 Hi!
-I'm Rohan, a computer science student at UCLA.
+I'm Rohan.
+I recently graduated with a BS in Computer Science from UCLA, and work as a software engineer at Facebook.
 My main interests are software engineering, machine learning, math, running, playing chess, reading, and writing.
 I'm originally from San Jose, California.

 ### Work

-I will be joining [Facebook](https://code.facebook.com/posts/) as a software engineer after graduation.
+I currently work at [Facebook](https://code.facebook.com/posts/) as a software engineer.

 ### Internships